 The SRF Drinking Water and Wastewater Loan Programs receive an annual allotment from the U.S. EPA, which is then leveraged in the bond market to provide funding to Indiana communities.
 The more money the SRF Loan Programs receive from the U.S. EPA, the more SRF can loan to communities like yours.
 The U.S. EPA bases their allocation to each state on the results of the Needs Surveys.

-Indiana's goal is to indentify as many water quality needs as possible, so if you have a project or potential project, please contact a State Needs Coordinator:
+Indiana's goal is to identify as many water quality needs as possible, so if you have a project or potential project, please contact a State Needs Coordinator:

 Drinking Water: Camille Meiners, (317)234-3661, firstname.lastname@example.org